LiveNathan/blog/_posts/power.md

 Three-phase load balancing helps prevent reduced efficiency, tripped circuit breakers, and shortened equipment life.
 When your power distribution is significantly unbalanced, you're not just being inefficient—you're creating conditions that can damage expensive equipment.

-Here's what happens: In a three-phase system, you have three "legs" of power (commonly labeled L1, L2, and L3) that are 120 degrees out of phase with each other.
+Here's what happens: In a three-phase system (most commonly a **Wye** configuration in North America), you have three "legs" of power (L1, L2, L3) that are $120$ degrees out of phase with each other.
+Loads like your amplifiers and projectors are typically connected between one of these legs and the **neutral conductor**.
 When everything is balanced, the current flowing through these three legs is roughly equal, and the neutral conductor carries minimal current.

 But when the loads are unbalanced—say you've plugged all your LED fixtures into L1, all your audio gear into L2, and left L3 barely loaded—problems start to emerge.